lazyguyy/raetselnasen-solver/Readme.md

 }
 ```

-Since random dictionary files generated from the internet are often not very clean, it is very important to preprocess them as otherwise the number of matches (especially in ``multi_word``-type dictionaries) can increase dramatically.
+Because random dictionary files taken from the internet are often not very clean, it is very important to preprocess them as otherwise the number of matches (especially in ``multi_word``-type dictionaries) can increase dramatically.
 As a simple clean-up, we remove all words from the ``multi_word`` dictionary of length less than four.

 Depending on how many of the seven partial solutions we provide in ``words.txt``, the outputs may look drastically different.